bharathreddy31/netflix-home-page/README.md

 # netflix-home-page
-I designed netflix-home-page using CSS &amp; HTML
+I designed this netflix-home-page using CSS &amp; HTML